May 26th, 2015

 3. Lower risk of cost hikes

 To avoid higher insurance costs, homeowners should make sure that they carefully read their policies.
-Home insurance companies may decide to increase the limit of homeowners' deductible in case a burglary occurs, according to The Simple Dollar.
+Home insurance companies may decide to Home insurance in case a burglary occurs, according to The Simple Dollar.

 4. Reduce theft claim quota